BloomTech-Labs/Labs26-Citrics-FE-TeamA/README.md

 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## PR Template

+Use this PR format as a 'Saved Reply' on Github

+> Start
+### Description
+<br></br>

+### Type of change

+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or  feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

+### Change Status

+- [ ] Complete, tested, ready to review and merge
+- [ ] Complete, but not tested (may need new tests)
+- [ ] Incomplete/work-in-progress, PR is for dicussion/feedback

+### Has this Been Tested?

+- [ ] Yes
+- [ ] No
+- [ ] Not Necessaary

+### Checklist
+- [ ] My code follows the style guidelines of this project
+- [ ] At least 1 reviewer (2 person team as of 9/8/2020)
+- [ ] I have performed a self-review of my own code
+- [ ] My code has been reviewed by at least one peer
+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have made corresponding changes to the documentation
+- [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] New and existing unit tests pass locally with my changes
+- [ ] There are no merge conflicts

+> End

 ## Data Science Documentation

 See [Backend Documentation](https://ds.citrics.dev/) for details on the backend of our project.

+## Bugs/Issues
+- Multiple duplicate useEffect calls on most endpoints.
+  - This can be visualized by console logging a particular state such as cityData
+    - Suspected to be what we have in the useEffect dependency arrays
+    - Adding missing dependency items without endless loop
+- Creating a separate backend for Front-end team of ALL US city names to prevent immediate crash
+  - build a backend where you can call an endpoint to GET city names separate from DS API
+    - Add full CRUD ops to endpoint if you plan to add worldwide cities

+## Future Improvements

+- Sign-up/Log-in capability to save cities
+- Display list of cities results from Advanced Search
+- Implementing a redux store